Randeep Sarai: Early life

-Sarai was born and raised in Vancouver, British Columbia to Sikh parents who had immigrated from Sarai Khas, Punjab, India.
+Sarai was born and raised in Burnaby, British Columbia to Sikh parents who had immigrated from Sarai Khas, Punjab, India.
 As a youth he developed a strong background in real estate development and urban planning.
-After graduating from Burnaby South Secondary School in 1993 Sarai earned his bachelors of arts at the University of British Columbia with a major in political science in 1998.
+He attended Windsor Elementary School and after graduating from Burnaby South Secondary School in 1993, Sarai earned his bachelors of arts at the University of British Columbia with a major in political science in 1998.
 He then attended law school at Queen's University in Kingston, Ontario, graduating with a Bachelor of Laws (LLB) in 2001.
 Sarai was called to the bar in 2002, and practiced at a local law firm in Surrey before pursuing a career in politics.

 Federal politics

 On October 19, 2015, Sarai was elected Member of Parliament for Surrey- Centre.
 He formerly sat on the Citizenship and Immigration Committee as well as the Canada- U.S. Inter-Parliamentary Association.
 Sarai had been the chair of the Liberal Party Pacific caucus, but has since resigned. and the co-chair of the Canada-Singapore Parliamentary Friendship Group.

+On May 13, 2025, Sarai was named Secretary of State (International Development) in the cabinet of Prime Minister Mark Carney.